Understanding power of attorney

 A certified copy is an exact replica of your original power of attorney.
 Someone must certify it.
 We only accept certifications done by a solicitor in the last 6 months.
 If you still have mental capacity, you can certify it yourself.

-If your power of attorney starts after you lose mental capacity, we'll need confirmation from a medical professional that you've lost capacity.
+If your power of attorney starts after you lose mental capacity, we only need medical evidence if the power of attorney document specifically says so.

 If you need help using your bank account, giving someone else access could be a good solution.
 You have different options based on how much control you want to give: